Avoid HIPAA violations for HIPAA compliant email

 The CheckTLS website is a popular, free tool you can use to check your company’s support for TLS.
 Run by SecureMail, LLC, the site also pitches various security services like EmailSentry, an Outlook plugin that makes email security information more accessible.

 If you’re a system administrator, you can also use mail flow controls to require the use of TLS encryption when exchanging email with other specific organizations.
 This is not a simple process, however, and an incorrect configuration could cause email delivery issues.

 Email encryption is important but technically complex.
-As we mentioned, by default TLS only works when both the sender are receiver are using email systems configured to use it.
+TLS only works when both the sender are receiver are using email systems configured to use it.
 If not, encryption is typically dropped, making your messages vulnerable to hackers.

 Fortunately, Paubox has patented a method to maintain privacy and security even if the receiver is not using TLS: the message is not delivered in plain text, and instead it is made available via a secure HTTPS link.